DoHyeonYoo/TOPAS_MRCP/README.md

 =========================================================================

 TOPAS-MRCP contains two main code

 1. TOPAS_MRCP.cc
    Read the phantom data
-   You have to prepare three phantom data files as *.ele, *node, and *material files.
+   A total of 3 files are required in the phantom folder such as *.ele, *node, and *material files.

-2.
+2. MRCPBinnedScorer.cc
+   Calculate the organ dose as deposited energy for each organ